 The bursaries, established in 1997, are provided by the generosity of the Class of 4T7.
 Derived from the annual income, the bursaries are awarded to an engineering student in financial need.
-Applications should be made through the Undergraduate Grant Application Form.
+Application is made by completing a Grant Application.

 Class of 5T5 Civil Engineering Scholarship